Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Introduction

 \section{Introduction}

-In applied mathematics, physics and engineering, there is a growing interest in uncertainty quantification (UQ) in order to calibrate model inadequacy, carry out sensitivity analysis, or practice optimal control under uncertainty.
-As a result, Bayesian methods for inverse problems, such as reservoir modeling and weather forecasting, have become increasingly popular.
-Models in these application domains are usually constrained to physical laws and are typically represented as ordinary and partial differential equation (ODE/PDE) systems, which involve expensive numerical simulation.
-Therefore, Bayesian UQ for such physics-constrained inverse problems is quite difficult because they involve 1) computationally intensive simulations for solving ODE/PDE systems, and 2) sampling from the resulting high dimensional posterior distributions.
-To address these issues, we follow the work of Cleary et al (2020) \citep{cleary2020} and propose a scalable framework for Bayesian UQ that combines ensemble Kalman methods and Markov Chain Monte Carlo (MCMC) algorithms.
+There is a growing interest in uncertainty quantification (UQ) in the field of applied mathematics and its applications in physical sciences, biological sciences, and engineering, where UQ is commonly used to calibrate model inadequacy, carry out sensitivity analysis, or solve optimal control problems under uncertainty.
+As a result, Bayesian methods for inverse problems (e.g., reservoir modeling, weather forecasting) have become increasingly popular.
+Models in these application domains are usually constrained to physical or biological laws and are typically represented as ordinary or partial differential equation (ODE/PDE) systems.
+Implementing Bayesian UQ for such inverse problems is quite difficult because they involve computationally intensive simulations for 1) solving the ODE/PDE systems, and 2) sampling from the resulting high dimensional posterior distributions.
+To address these issues, we follow the work of \cite{cleary2020} and propose a more scalable framework for Bayesian UQ that combines ensemble Kalman methods and infinite-dimensional Markov Chain Monte Carlo (MCMC) algorithms.